 I believe that scale length is the most important tonal consideration when designing your guitar.
 A long scale length will put more tension on the strings, tightening up the bass response and providing a very defined, precise sound.
 A short scale length will bring more warmth with a little less clarity, plus having the added bonus of being more comfortable to play.
 Neither option is better than the other - it is simply down to your personal preference and will need to be considered at the same time as when selecting the tone wood.
 These two elements combined will provide the final voice of your instrument.

 Tone wood selection

 This is where it gets fun!
-The wood choices you make will obviously impact the aesthetics of the guitar but they will also shape its sound.
-I love discussing the tonal ramifications different species have on the instrument and working together with the client to select the right combination to dial in the voice they are looking for.
+The wood choices you make will obviously impact the aesthetics of the guitar, but they will also shape its sound.
+I love discussing the tonal significances that different wood species have on the instrument, and I will be working together with you to select the right combination that enables us to dial in the acoustic voice you are looking for.

 Both models are available with or without a Florentine cutaway.
-If you want easy access to the whole fretboard a cutaway is a must but if you spend most of your time in the bottom two thirds you might want to keep that extra body volume.
+If you want easy access to the whole fretboard, a cutaway is a must.
+But if you spend most of your time in the bottom two thirds you might just want to keep that extra body volume.

-O’Gorman Guitars come with Hiscox cases which are available in either black or ivory.
+O’Gorman Guitars come with Hiscox Pro II cases which are available in either black or ivory.